Our goals

 Rehabilitation

-The embassy of Japan Grant 2004 for rehabilitation Center:-
+The Embassy of Japan Grant 2004 for JMF rehabilitation Center:

 Japanese Project

-This Project has helped disabled children from meningitis to be promising cases after being regarded hopeless cases.
+This project has helped children who have been disabled.
+These children were previously regarded as hopeless cases, however, through intense physiotherapy, improvement and a more promising future can be seen from meningitis to be promising cases after being regarded hopeless cases.

-40-60 children attend this program, that includes physical and occupational therapy.
+Overall, 50-60 children have attended this program that includes physical and occupational therapy.

-JMF rehabilitates disabled children under the supervision of specialized physiotherapist, and with the aid of specialized equipment (donation from the Japanese Embassy).
-Thus improving mobility for children, where some cases have been able to sit or sat after being thought of as hopeless.
+JMF rehabilitates disabled children under the supervision of a specialized physiotherapist, and with the aid of specialized equipment provided by the donation from the Japanese Embassy, improving mobility for children.

-JMF also runs monthly field trips to family homes, where by a physiotherapist, and the social worker, respectively, attend to physical therapy, and attend to health, sanitation, and general social and financial well being of the children and their surroundings.
+JMF also runs monthly field trips to family homes, where by a physiotherapist, and the social worker, attend to physical therapy and attend to health sanitation, respectively, and general social and financial well being of the children and their surroundings.

-As a result, JMF has proven through reports of physical therapy that meningitis disabled may improve in health with therapy and hope is never lost.
+As a result, JMF has proven through reports of physical therapy that children disabled from meningitis may improve in health with physiotherapy and hope is never lost.

 top